martinpaljak/apdu4j/README.md

 * PinPad support (PC/SC v2 part 10 / CCID)
 * Fixes all the stupid things with Java on non-windows platforms: OSX, Debian, Ubuntu, Fedora, CentOS, FreeBSD.
 * Java tools for convenient APDU logging, PIN handling and more
-* Bundles jnasmartcardio in the command line tool for easy testing
+* Bundles [jnasmartcardio][jnasmartcardio] in the command line tool for easy testing with a sane javax.smartcardio implementation

 #### Jump to ...
 * [Download](#get-it-now)